-Kiasma presents and collects the very latest works in contemporary art.
-There are currently about 8500 works in the collections, and about 150 more are added every year.
-As Kiasma’s collections are part of the collections of the Finnish National Gallery, they are an important part of Finnish cultural heritage.
-Kiasma focuses mainly on works by Finnish artists as well as artists living in nearby countries.
+One of Kiasma’s key roles is to present and collect the very latest works in contemporary art.
+There are currently about 8,000 works in the collections, and about 100 new pieces are added every year.
+As part of the collections of the Finnish National Gallery, Kiasma’s collections are an important element of Finnish cultural heritage.
+Kiasma focuses mainly on works by Finnish artists and that of artists living in nearby countries.
 The museum also adds to its collections by commissioning new work.

-Works in the collection extend from those by artists who began their work in the 1960s to the present.
-Work with the collections include acquisitions, commissions, loans and depositions, as well as exhibitions and publications.
+Works in the collections extend from those by artists who began their work in the 1970s to those made in the present.
+Collection operations cover acquisitions, commissions, loans and depositions, as well as exhibitions and publications.

 How are acquisitions made to the Kiasma collections?

-The collection is also added to by donations.
-The most important donated collections in Kiasma are the Kouri Collection collected by Pentti Kouri and donated to Kiasma by Ministry of Education and Culture, the Porkkana Collection, and works by Kalervo Palsa that were donated to the museum by Maj-Lis Pitkänen.
+The collection is also augmented by donations.
+The most significant donated collections in Kiasma are the Kouri Collection, created by Pentti Kouri and donated to Kiasma by the Ministry of Education; the works by Kalervo Palsa, donated to the museum by Maj-Lis Pitkänen; and the Porkkana Collection.